History of the University

 The Accreditation Council for Occupational Therapy Education (ACOTE) in May 2012 gave approval to the University to begin to offer the Master of Occupational Therapy (MOT) degree in a flexible online and weekend format over ten trimesters commencing in January 2013.

 In November 2013, the University became part of the Laureate International Universities network.
-Laureate is one of the world’s largest providers of postsecondary programs in the health sciences with more than 30 institutions in 16 countries and online.
-Overall, the Laureate network of more than 75 campus-based and online universities offers undergraduate and graduate degree programs to over 850,000 students in 29 countries throughout the Americas, Europe, Africa, Asia and the Middle East.
+Laureate is one of the world’s largest providers of postsecondary programs in the health sciences.
+Overall, the Laureate network of more than 75 campus-based and online universities offers undergraduate and graduate degree programs to over 900,000 students in 29 countries throughout the Americas, Europe, Africa, Asia and the Middle East.

 In the last several years, the University has been growing at a healthy pace, adding programs, faculty, and facilities to meet the needs of rehabilitation in this time of great change and challenge.
 The University will continue to be a leader in providing meaningful educational experiences in areas and directions that both therapists and consumers require.